 The unusual activity not only wears down teeth and strains the overworked muscles.
 The compressive forces can also damage the intricate jaw joints on one or both sides.
 Damage to the joints may lead to arthritic changes, chronic pain, and popping or clicking.
 Once these changes settle in, reversing their condition may become impossible.

 Avoiding Irreversible Damage

-If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consult with Dr. Reese should be on your list.
+If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consult with Dr. Reese and Dr. Harvey should be on your list.
 The sooner the problem receives attention, the less damage there will be.
 Often a carefully calibrated night guard with a distinct bite relationship built in will eliminate the symptoms while protecting your precious enamel.

 Daytime habits of clenching or grinding deserve attention, and strategies to reduce the problem may be developed.
-Dr. Reese will also analyze the current relationship between your teeth to make sure they’re moving against each other optimally when you chew.
+Dr. Reese and Dr. Harvey will also analyze the current relationship between your teeth to make sure they’re moving against each other optimally when you chew.
 Regardless of the cause, eliminating the strain on the jaw and your teeth as quickly as possible can save you many problems as time goes on.